Life in the Hive

 In the summer a worker bee only lives for about 40 days.
 As no young are raised over the winter months, the workers born in the autumn will live until the following spring.
-A queen can live up to 5 years however for the beekeeper a queen is past her prime in her third year.
+A queen can live up to five years; however for the beekeeper a queen is past her prime in her third year.

 How do bees share out all the jobs in the hive?